Using mediation to help you separate

 Think about what you want to get out of mediation before you start.
 Mediation is more likely to succeed if you can spend the sessions focusing on things you really disagree on.

 If you’re trying to reach an agreement about money or property, you’ll need to fill out a financial disclosure form when you go to mediation.
-This shows how much money you’ve got going out and coming in.
+You'll have to include all your financial information, for example:

 It’s important that you and your ex-partner are honest when you talk about your finances.
 If your ex-partner later finds out you tried to hide something from them, any agreement you make might not be valid.
 Your ex-partner could also take you to court for a larger share of your money.